-When people complain about the current WWE programming, one of the most common laments is that they need to go back to the way things were done during the Attitude Era.
-For a lot of you, the Attitude Era is when you fell in love in wrestling or came back after some time away (with some help from the NWO of course).
-So it resonates in a way with you in way that the Ruthless Aggression Era did not and the current PG Era does not.
+For a lot of us older fans, the Attitude Era is when they fell in love in wrestling or came back after some time away (with some help from the NWO of course).
+So it resonates in a way in way that the Ruthless Aggression Era did not and the current does not.
 I get that.
 But like with a lot of things from way back when, after close examination going back to it may not be the best idea.
-I loved and enjoyed the Attitude Era when it was going on, and I’m not going to get all revisionist history and say that it actually sucked.
-Because it didn’t.
-But that doesn’t mean I want to bring it back, for a few reasons:
+Now I loved and enjoyed the Attitude Era/Monday Night Wars when they were going on, and I’m not going to get all revisionist history and say that that time actually sucked.
+But that doesn’t mean I want to bring it all back, for a few reasons:

 Violence against women

 One of the staples of the Attitude Era that absolutely does not look so good in hindsight is the amount of outright violent acts that were routinely performed on some of the women on the roster.
 I’m talking Terri Runnels getting put through a table by the Dudley Boyz, or Lita catching a 3D from the Dudleys during the TLC 2 match at WrestleMania 17, or Stephanie McMahon catching a Rock Bottom from the Rock followed by a Pedigree from Triple H a few months later.
 There was a time when a woman being struck was either an accident to further some angle or something to get one of the bad guys over as a heel.
 But during the Attitude Era some of the things I mentioned were done by the good guys to the cheers of the crowd.
-Now I’ll admit that I wasn’t put off by that stuff when I was a 24 year old watching it, but at 40 years old with a wife and two kids who we tell that it’s not ok to hit girls or women…..I’m not trying to have to explain why it’s ok to watch women get beat up for laughs after telling them that kind of thing is not cool in real life.
+Now I’ll admit that I wasn’t put off by that stuff when I was a 24 year old watching it, but at 46 years old with two kids who I’ve told that it’s not ok to hit women…..I’m not trying to have to explain why it’s ok to watch women get beat up for laughs after telling them that kind of thing is not cool in real life.
 Because there really isn’t a good explanation to be honest with you.
 ‘Well, she deserved it for getting involved like she did’ doesn’t work quite as well in practice as it might in theory….

 Papering over mediocrity